-real rate of return, $r_r$ Contains no adjustment for expected inflation.
+real rate of return, r_r Contains no adjustment for expected inflation.
 If net cash flows from a project do not include inflation adjustments, then the cash flows should be discounted at the real cost of capital.
 In a similar manner, the internal rate of return resulting from real net cash flows should be compared with the real cost of capital.

-real risk-free rate of interest, r\ That interest rate which equalizes the aggregate supply of, and demand for, riskless securities in an economy with zero inflation.
-The real risk-free rate could also be called the pure rate of interest since it is the rate of interest that would exist on very short-term, default-free U.S. Treasury securities if the expected rate of inflation were zero.
+real risk-free rate of interest, r The interest rate on a risk-free security in an economy with zero inflation.
+The real risk-free rate could also be called the pure rate of interest since it is the rate of interest that would exist on very short-term, default-free U.S.

+Treasury securities if the expected rate of inflation were zero.

-realized rate of return, $\bar{r}$ The actual return an investor receives on his or her investment.
+realized rate of return, $\bar{\mathbf{r}}$ The actual return an investor receives on his or her investment.
 It can be quite different than the expected return.